Student Groups & Organizations

-If you have any questions or need assistance with the required charter application form, email Janrey Javier, Coordinator for Student Leadership Development, email@example.com.
+If you have any questions or need assistance with the required charter application form, email Janrey Javier, Coordinator for Student Leadership Development, at email@example.com.

 How to Get Started

-- Gather five members.
-(A new student club/organization must have five members minimum to obtain a pilot charter.)
+- Gather at least three members.
+(A new student club/organization must have at least three members minimum to become chartered)

-- Schedule a time to meet with the Office of Student Life staff to assist with space reservation for meetings.
+- Schedule a time to meet with the Office of Student Life staff for Chartered Student Organization training.

 - Choose an advisor.
 Any faculty or staff member can be an advisor to a club/organization.
 (Note: This person must be able to commit to your scheduled meeting times)

 Renewing a Charter

 - Renewing Charter Form - Email firstname.lastname@example.org for next steps

 - Once notified of approval, your club/organization is an official CCA-chartered student group.
 For returning student clubs/organizations, renewing your charter is an opportunity to show what the group has accomplished during the previous academic year as well as gain increased support in terms of resources and funding.